Life Design Lab at Homewood

 News & Announcements

 This summer, I had the pleasure of attending the Design Your Life Studio at Stanford University.
-For four days I immersed myself in DYL practices with colleagues from JHU Carey and SAIS, as well as with educators from across the US and around the world.
-Although all of us in
+For four days I immersed myself in DYL practices with colleagues from JHU Carey School of Business and SAIS, as well as with educators from across the US and around the world.
+What is

 Research stories: Yossef Baidi, Sfanos Lab